 Another important thing is communication.
 It is good to sit and talk and listen to each other.
 It is important to talk about Smartphones, their influence, games, etc., and how they influence our lives.
 One of the results of smartphone use is the loss of conversation.
 Set a time when we leave the phones down and talk.
 Real friends are better than virtual friends!

 Gordon: What are some of the spiritual challenges affecting young people in Ireland?

-Father John:: Young people: One of the things affecting young people is the crisis of faith.
-After the Church scandals many have come to doubt.
+Father John: Young people: One of the things affecting young people is the crisis of faith.
+After the Church scandals, many have come to doubt.
 The net result is they have no lifeline to help them in bad times.

 Many young people are lonely and feel they have no safe place to talk.
 This adds to their isolation.
 Reaching out to young people is part of the spiritual challenge of today.
 I wrote “Loneliness Knows My Name” so as there would be one voice that lets those who are lonely know they are not alone.

 I see the John Paul Centre in Loreto, Italy, as having potential.
 I spoke to the people there.
-They would accept groups of young people and give input on different topics, and also allow them to talk.
+They would accept groups of young people and give input on different topics and also allow them to talk.
 They have interpreters in the area of Loreto and an American nun lives in the centre.
 They told me before I started bringing groups to Loreto I should send a core group of 4 young people who would be a contact group for when the others came home.
 They might have had a good experience, but they would need a reference group in case they felt too great a let-down when they came home.
-I still need to find young people who will form this core-group.
-It is important to talk about problems, and feel acceptance.
+I still need to find young people who will form this core group.
+It is important to talk about problems, and feel accepted.
 There is a high rate of suicide and depression among young people.
 This is a challenge on every level for all of us.